containers/podman/docs/podman-run.1.md

 **--ipc**=""
    Default is to create a private IPC namespace (POSIX SysV IPC) for the container

-			       'container:<name|id>': reuses another container shared memory, semaphores and message queues 'host': use the host shared memory,semaphores and message queues inside the container.
+  - `container:<name|id>`: reuses another container shared memory, semaphores and message queues
+  - `host`: use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.

 **--kernel-memory**=""
    Kernel memory limit (format: `<number>[<unit>]`, where unit = b, k, m or g)